Environmental Science (Environmental Justice) ,BA

 Climate, Conservation, Earth Science, Ecology, Global Warming, Pollution, Sustainability, approved for STEM-OPT extension, ecosystem, ethics, science, technology, engineering and mathematics (STEM)

 Do you have passion for equitable communities and healthy ecosystems?
-Develop advocacy skills to support marginalized communities who may experience disproportionate effects from pollution and learn how you can flex your science skills to influence environmental policies locally and globally.
+Develop advocacy skills to support marginalized communities that may experience disproportionate effects from pollution, and learn how you can flex your science skills to influence environmental policies locally and globally.

-The study of human impact on the earth's ecosystems and resources and how these impacts are distributed across communities and ecosystems has become increasingly important over the past 20 years.
-The BA program in environmental science with a concentration in environmental justice is dedicated to preparing students to find solutions to today's critical environmental challenges posed by pollution, resource access and climate change.
-Further, this concentration program provides students with a foundation in moral theories and social policies and with communication skills that prepare them to be advocates for marginalized communities, who may be disproportionately impacted by environmental issues and policies.
+The study of human impact on Earth's ecosystems and resources and how these impacts are distributed across communities and ecosystems has become increasingly important over the past 20 years.
+The Bachelor of Arts program in environmental science with a concentration in environmental justice is dedicated to preparing students to find solutions to today's critical environmental challenges posed by pollution, resource access and climate change.
+Further, this concentration program provides students with a foundation in moral theories and social policies as well as with communication skills that prepare them to be advocates for marginalized communities, which may be disproportionately impacted by environmental issues and policies.

 This degree program is founded on established scientific research in the areas of organismal and ecosystem biology, chemistry, hydrology and water resources, and geographic information systems.
-The world-renowned faculty from the natural sciences, social sciences and philosophical fields of study conduct research across the globe, and they engage students in the process of creating new scientific policies that will positively impact a rapidly changing world.
+The program's distinguished faculty from the natural sciences, social sciences and philosophical fields of study conduct research across the globe, and they engage students in the process of creating new scientific policies that positively impact a rapidly changing world.

-Rounding out student preparation, the program includes a focus on the management and communication skills necessary in various environmentally specific careers.
+Rounding out student preparation, the program includes a focus on the management and communication skills that are necessary in various environmentally specific careers.

 General university admission requirements: